Catherine22/Frontend-Development/JavaScript/README.md

  // a is running...
 ```

 Eventually, you can have one global variable containing objects and functions.
-The advantage is that this code snippet only pollute the global execution context once, i.e. `script1` in next examples, you are scoping things into their own environments.
+The advantage is that this code snippet only pollutes the global execution context once, i.e. `script1`.
+In the following examples, you are scoping things into their environments.

 ```Javascript
 let script1 = (function () {